Bedrock-OSS/bedrock-wiki/docs/scripting/game-tests.md

 ▸ **leash**(`entity`: [_Entity_](#interfacesentity)): _void_

 Leashes this entity to another given entity.
-This must be used on the "minecraft:leashable" component
+This must be used on the "minecraft:leashable" component.

 ##### Parameters: